pay2joy2/CleverBank/README.md

 - Interest calculation function - every 30 seconds scans all accounts, the interest is calculated depending on the value of "InterestRate" in the ```src/main/resources/config.yaml``` file.
   It is calculated on every last day of the month

-CRUD operations for entities: Banks, Users, Accounts, Transactions.
+CRUD operations for entities: Banks, Users, Accounts.

 <h1>
 <b> Set-up </b>